-And bring binoculars for those wild life enthusiastic kids, as there are plenty of water birds, birds of prey, waders, song birds and dragon flies to spot.
-In autumn time, it’s a great place to go blackberry picking.
+“Picnic on the maintained lawn beside the lake.
+Don’t forget to bring fishing nets, plastic bottles and towels as wading in the shallow section of the lake is a must.
+And bring binoculars for those wildlife enthusiastic kids, as there are plenty of water birds, birds of prey, waders, song birds and dragonflies to spot.
+In autumn time, it’s a great place to go blackberry picking.”

-Keep an eye out for Gearoid Iarla, 3rd Earl of Desmond.
+“Keep an eye out for Gearoid Iarla, 3rd Earl of Desmond.
 As a punishment for his involvement in magic, he did not die but lives beneath the waters of the lake.
 Every seven years he rides around the lake margin on his white horse, shod with silver shoes.
-When the shoes are finally worn, he will regain his mortal form and restore the glory of the Desmonds”
+When the shoes are finally worn, he will regain his mortal form and restore the glory of the Desmonds!”

 Three Rocks Trail, Wexford

-Coillte Outdoors provide a 8km long trail across Fort Mountain and Shelmalier and there are plenty of shorter loops for families, picnic areas and great viewing points.
+Coillte Outdoors provide a 8km long trail across Fort Mountain and Shelmalier and there are plenty of shorter loops for smaller legs, picnic areas and great viewing points.

 Gleniff Horseshoe Millsite, Sligo